 The Australian Electoral Act is clear political advertising can be rejected if it is defamatory towards 'the personal character or conduct of a candidate, where that statement is proven to not be true' (Miskin & Grant, 2004).
 There is no other form of legislation or effective regulatory enforcement that requires truth, or the demonstration of truth, as a requirement in political communication.
 However, apart from basic regulation of technical matters (e.g. how election material complies with Australian Electoral Act technical processes), there is a key area where rules relating to political communication does apply - in the identification of the source of political advertising.
-While it does not regulate truth in political communication (the message), the Australian Electoral Act seeks to ensure the identity of the political communicator is made known (the messenger).
+While it does not regulate truth in political communicator is made known (the messenger).
 Government and political advertising must, within prescribed formats, provide a clear articulation of the 'messenger' of the message - that is, who is articulating, and/or 'authorising' the message.
 This rule applies to almost all political advertising.
-It does not apply to reuse of materials from social media platforms.
+It does not apply to reuse5 of materials from social media platforms.